Bixie/dfm-processor/README.md

-NODE_ENV                    //Set to 'production' or 'development' DFM_APP_PORT                //Port the server will be listening DFM_APP_PATH                //Path where the processor is installed DFM_PARAMSFILES_PATH        //Path where DFM application will listen for params files DFM_LICENSEFILES_PATH       //Path where License application will listen for license files DFM_PARAMSFILES_ARCHIVE_PATH//Path where params files will be archived
+NODE_ENV                    //Set to 'production' or 'development' DFM_APP_PORT                //Port the server will be listening DFM_APP_PATH                //Path where the processor is installed DFM_DB_PATH                 //Path where the sqlite3 data file is stored DFM_PARAMSFILES_PATH        //Path where DFM application will listen for params files DFM_LICENSEFILES_PATH       //Path where License application will listen for license files DFM_PARAMSFILES_ARCHIVE_PATH//Path where params files will be archived